aditya0yadav/sheets/README.md

 - **Columns**:
   - **How**: Hover over the right edge of any column header (e.g., `A`, `B`) until a resize cursor appears, then drag left or right.
   - **Minimum Width**: 50 pixels.
-  - **Purpose**: Adjust column sizes to fit content like long text or wide numbers.
+  - **Purpose**: Adjust column sizes to fit content like long text or wide numbers or selected ranges.

 - **Rows**:
   - **How**: Hover over the bottom edge of any row number (e.g., `1`, `2`) until a resize cursor appears, then drag up or down.
   - **Minimum Height**: 20 pixels.
-  - **Purpose**: Increase row height for multi-line text or better visibility.
+  - **Purpose**: Increase row height for multi-line text, better visibility, or selected ranges.

 ## Drag Features

 ![Screenshot 2025-02-28 at 2 54 16 AM](https://github.com/user-attachments/assets/8188eaa6-77ec-4506-85e3-4f4b7e62ba8f)

 - **Column Resizing**:
   - Click and hold the resize handle (small vertical bar) on the right side of a column header.